- Annual opportunities to research, study, and travel in the Mediterranean

 - First year pro-seminar with an emphasis on professionalism in Classics

 The University provides candidates with packages that include fellowships and teaching assistant positions.
-The department has teaching assistantships in undergraduate courses in first-year Greek and Latin; Classical mythology; Greek and Roman civilization; Greek and Roman history; ancient sport; women in antiquity; and introductory and classical archaeology.
+The department has teaching assistantships in undergraduate courses in Classical mythology; Greek and Roman civilization; Greek and Roman history; ancient sport; women in antiquity; and classical archaeology.
 These are an integral part of the graduate student experience, providing valuable experience in the classroom.
 Recently, students have also received funding through research fellowships and positions as research assistants.

 Research at Brock